 Grandma, rapidly calculating how many days were left in The (then) Four-Year-Old’s visit: “Two weeks.”

-Turns out jellyfish are not active stingers.
+Jellyfish are not active stingers.
 Whether the animal is alive or dead means nothing to its nematocysts (the little cells in the tentacles in charge of stinging you).
 Each tentacle can contain hundreds or even thousands of these stinging cells.
 When a tentacle comes in contact with an object, pressure forces stinging threads inside the nematocysts to uncoil rapidly, acting as mini-harpoons to inject the unwary with paralyzing toxins.

 Most species of jellyfish only release enough toxin to paralyze or kill small fish and crustaceans, but some jellyfish can be harmful to humans, depending on the strength of the toxin, your sensitivity to it, and the thickness of your skin.